AyushWarrier/figma-plugins-collection/README.md

 ## Other Ways to Contribute

-- **Suggest Plugins**: If you’re not familiar with GitHub, feel free to open an issue and share the plugin name and link.
+- **Suggest Plugins**: If you’re unfamiliar with GitHub, open an issue and share the plugin name and link.
 - **Improve Descriptions**: If you think one of the descriptions could be better, don’t hesitate to suggest changes!
 - **Spread the Word**: Share this repository with your friends and fellow designers to make it even more valuable.